 - Classroom function – The inside handle is always free.
-The outside cylinder when operated by a key will determine whether the outside handle is fixed or free.
+The outside cylinder, when operated by a key, will determine whether the outside handle is fixed or free.
 Used in schools.
 There is now a variation on this lock brought about by highly publicized school violence.
 The new version allows the teacher to lock the outside handle without stepping into the hallway.

 - Passage function – The inside and outside handles are always free.
 Used on doors that must stay closed but not locked.

 - Electrically Locked function – Inside handle is always free.
 Outside handle is continuously locked electrically.
-Unlocked by switch or power failure.
+Unlocked by a switch or power failure.
 Used with a keypad or card system.
 There is also an electrically unlocked function.
-Where you use the lock and it’s relation to the Life Safety Code will determine whether you need the electrically locked or unlocked function.
+Where you use the lock and its relation to the Life Safety Code will determine whether you need the electrically locked or unlocked function.